DODA: Data-oriented Sim-to-Real Domain Adaptation for 3D Semantic Segmentation: Experiments

 \section{Experiments}

 To validate our method, we benchmark DODA and other popular UDA methods with extensive experiments on 3D-FRONT~\cite{fu20213d}, ScanNet~\cite{dai2017scannet} and S3DIS~\cite{armeni20163d}.
 Moreover, we explore a more challenging setting, from simulated 3D-FRONT~\cite{fu20213d} to RGBD realistic dataset NYU-V2~\cite{Silberman:ECCV12}, presented in the supplementary materials.
 To verify the generalizability of VSS and TACM, we further integrate VSS to previous UDA methods and adopt TACM in the real-world cross-site UDA setting.
 Note that since textures for some background classes are not provided in 3D-FRONT dataset, we only focus on adaptation using 3D point positions.
+The implementation details including network and training details are provided in the Suppl.